 HENSON'S ALL-CONFERENCE PERFORMERS

-Henson has provided an immediate impact for the Tiger football program, both on and off the field.
-The Tiger offensive line - despite the pre-season loss of All-Big 12 left tackle Elvis Fisher to a season-ending injury - developed into a stout unit that paved the way for a Big 12 team rushing title in 2011.
+Henson has provided a measurable impact for the Tiger football program, both on and off the field.
+In 2011, the Tiger offensive line – despite the pre-season loss of All-Big 12 left tackle Elvis Fisher to a season-ending injury – developed into a stout unit that paved the way for a Big 12 team rushing title that year.
 The Tigers ranked 9th nationally, and led the Big 12 in rushing (244.00 avg.) and also ranked 12th nationally in total offense (475.54 avg.), despite featuring a first-year starter at quarterback.